FemtoEmacs/Sumerian/lesson-15-verb/README.md

 ### 𒁁 (til) to be completed, to finish

+### 𒌓𒁺  (e₃ /ed/) to leave, go out, to escape

+The appended consonant "d" of 𒌓𒁺  (e₃ /ed/) is visible only if an affix is added to the stem.

 ## Reduplicating stem
 In reduplicating stems, the marû base is a reduplication of the hamtu base.
 In one of the examples below, the hamtu stem has